AdminForIinRange/learningnext14/README.md

 // It's like using Navigate("/Auth") in React via react-router-dom, but it's better in Next.js because of its flexibility and simple functionality.
-Timestamp: 2:08 (watch the section; it's pretty interesting, forcing users to shift routes and qurry'ing and its pretty simple code ).
+Timestamp: 2:08 (watch the section; it's pretty interesting, forcing users to shift routes and querying and its pretty simple code ).